FAQ

 • Impact of COVID-19

-We also know that the social systems that shape our society like white supremacy culture have tangible effects on homelessness and poverty.
-In Maine, Black and African American individuals are ten times more likely to experience homelessness than their White peers.
+We also know that the social systems that shape our society have tangible effects on homelessness and poverty.
+In Maine, Black and African American individuals are 10 times more likely to experience homelessness than their White peers.

 How to help